Sestiere Dorsoduro

 Venice's devastating plague from 1630-31 led to a vow: a Baroque church would be erected to honor Our Lady of Health.

-Also displayed in the sacristy is Tintoretto’s monumental canvas 'Wedding Feast at Cana' (1561), portraying a vibrant Venetian gathering with multicultural musicians, bustling wine pourers and even a veiled self-portrait of Tintoretto.
+Also housed here is Tintoretto’s monumental 'Wedding Feast at Cana' (1561) depicting a vibrant scene of a Venetian banquet and even a veiled self-portrait of the artist himself.

 Your experience here